Cosmo Docs

 The top-level tenant boundary.
 An organization owns billing, members, and MCP configurations.
 Everything in Cosmo is scoped to an organization.

 The primary user-created container.
-Skills, agents, artifacts, and AI memory are all scoped to a project.
-Think of a project as a workspace for a specific initiative or workstream.
+Skills, agents, artifacts, and AI memory are all scoped to a workspace.
+Think of a workspace as a dedicated space for a specific initiative or workstream.

 Artifacts

-Documents, proposals, reports, and other content created within a project.
+Documents, proposals, reports, and other content created within a workspace.
 Artifacts live in cloud storage and are versioned.

 The Hub